 - An empathy statement acknowledging the full impact of our actions on the other person.

 The most important of these five ingredients and sadly, the one we tend to omit most often, is the empathy statement.
 In order for the other person to truly forgive us, they need to feel as though we "get" the full implications of our actions on them (read "How to Test Your Empathy").
 Doing so convincingly is harder than it might seem.
 Let’s see how you do with the following example:

 Setup: You had a horrible day at work, you’re in a terrible mood, you get home late and feel too wiped out and irritable to go to your very good friend’s birthday party.
 Besides, you figure your presence will only be a downer, so why ruin the event for everyone else?
 You wake up the next morning flooded with guilt and feel even worse when you realize you didn’t even let them know you weren’t coming.

-Apology: What points do you need to cover in order to convey you ‘get’ the full impact of your actions on them?
+Apology: What points do you need to cover in order to convey that you "get" the full impact of your actions on them?

-3. I had a terrible day and was in such a bad mood I just went to bed—but there’s no excuse for not showing up and for not even calling to tell you I wasn’t coming.
+- I had a terrible day, and was in such a bad mood that I just went to bed.
+But there’s no excuse for not showing up and for not even calling to tell you I wasn’t coming.

-Although it might seem intimidating to ‘own up’ to bad behavior so completely, doing so will not only help mend important relationships and ease feelings guilt, but taking responsibility and doing the right thing can feel extremely empowering.
+Although it might seem intimidating to "own up" to bad behavior so completely, doing so will not only help mend important relationships and ease feelings of guilt, but taking responsibility and doing the right thing can feel extremely empowering.
 That said, be aware that effective apologies and especially empathy statements require practice, so plan for a learning curve.

 Copyright 2013 Guy Winch